Why do people use focus groups to evaluate new designs?

-- People over-analyse and rationalize the topic when we are looking for their emotional and intuitive response to achieving a goal.
+- People over-analyse and rationalise the topic when we are looking for their emotional and intuitive response to achieving a goal.
 People will say one thing but behave in a totally different way in reality.
 This is because people are extremely poor at predicting future behaviour as we are prone to the influence of short-term emotions and cognitive bias.

 - Presentation is critical.
-Despite explaining to people that a design is a mock-up or not fully complete you can guarantee that the stage of development of a design will influence how people respond to it.
+Despite explaining to people that a design is a mock-up or not fully complete.
+You can guarantee that the stage of development of a design will influence how people respond to it.